Rwothoromo/llm_eng/README.md

     - Direct Interface e.g.
         - HuggingFace Transformers Library
         - Ollama running locally e.g. for confidential data that must not go to some cloud server
+- Limitations of Frontier Models:
+    - They are not great at specialized domains e.g. most are not at PhD level but are getting very close.
+    - They're not great at recent events because of the date limit on the data they're trained on.
+    - They confidently make mistakes i.e. giving wrong answers with blindspots.